CodeCrafterJP/IISc_DSP-Project_Recommendation-System/README.md

 ## Justification:
   Collaborative filtering captures user preferences, while content-based filtering ensures relevant products.
-  For our use case, we will be using “Model based Collaborative Filtering” Since, we have user and its interaction like `review` and `start rating` for their purchased products.
+  For our use case, we will be using “Model based Collaborative Filtering” and “Content-Based Filtering” Since, we have user and its interaction like `review` and `start rating` for their purchased products.

 ## Tools/Technologies: